miguelmota/ethereum-development-with-go-book/en/GLOSSARY.md

 ## Rinkeby

-A testnet on the Ethereum blockchain.
+A proof-of-authority testnet on the Ethereum blockchain.
+Supported by Geth only.

+## Ropsten

+A proof-of-work testnet on the Ethereum blockchain which best simulates production environment.
+Supported by Geth and Parity.

 # Scrypt